saidililia/Web-Scraping/README.md

 This project is intended for educational purposes only.
 Ensure compliance with **Ouedkniss's terms of service** before scraping.

 ## Contact
-For inquiries, reach out via [Your Email] or visit my GitHub profile: [GitHub Profile Link].
+For inquiries, reach out via Email: saidililia555@gmail.com or visit my GitHub profile: [GitHub Profile Link].